Hilicot/WLED_E131_PC_Client/README.md

 ![GUI screenshot](https://user-images.githubusercontent.com/42719353/141372480-06883e9d-6275-4762-a612-f58d3c02278e.png)

 This is a personal project to control from my computer my RGB led strip+ESP8266+WLED setup.
 It was not built for the general public, so I will add documentation/update it only if I need or if there are some requests to do it.
-The program was built on **Windows 10/11** with **Python 3.7** (but I might make it available for linux as well in the future)
+The program was built on **Windows 10/11/Ubuntu 20.04** with **Python 3.7**

 ### Basic concepts: